BattletechModders/IRTweaks/README.md

 `SelfKnockdownBracedFactor` - if unit braced the previous round *and has not moved this round* this value will be added to offset chance of self-knockdown.
 Unit *can* still rotate in place.
 `SelfKnockdownTonnageFactor` - unit tonnage x this value is added to knockdown resistance `SelfKnockdownTonnageBonusThreshold` and `SelfKnockdownTonnageBonusFactor` - if the unit tonnage exceeds SelfKnockdownTonnageBonusThreshold, the tonnage up to the threshold gives resistance per SelfKnockdownTonnageFactor, while the remaining tons will gain per-ton resistance per SelfKnockdownTonnageBonusThreshold

-So final formula for % to self-knockdown is SelfKnockdownCheckStatName - (SelfKnockdownPilotingFactor + SelfKnockdownBracedFactor)

 Example stat block on weapon; if two of these weapons would fire, the "base chance" of self-knockdown would be 2.0
 ```